Pres House Fall Retreat

-This year the Pres House Fall Retreat will be the weekend of November 3-5, 2017 at beautiful Lake Waubesa Bible Camp and led by the Rev. Winton Boyd.
+This year the Pres House Fall Retreat will be the weekend of October 12-14, 2018 at beautiful Lake Waubesa Bible Camp and led by Rev. Laura Mariko Cheifetz (pronouns: she/her/hers).

 The Pres House Fall Retreat is for you to…